han-nah-lee/spotify-dashboard/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve Spotty.
+Feel free to open issues or submit pull requests to improve Spotify.

 ## License